 The only issue newer riders might have is deciding between the two options.
 This is one area where Surly seems to contradict the goal of keeping this bike simple.
 Part of me wonders if they’re running an A/B test with this launch and planning to keep whichever model sells best.

-If you’re wondering which bar type suits you best, see my article on bikepacking handlebars.
-Many of the same considerations apply even if you’re not bikepacking.
+If you’re wondering which bar type suits you best, see my article on choosing between drop bars and flat bars for all the pros and cons.

 Size-Specific Wheels and Tires